A good 2.1 Honours (or equivalent) undergraduate degree in Computer Science.

 For students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management:

-- This programme offers an innovative way to start your degree with a structure that allows you to continue developing your knowledge of English.
+- These programmes offers an innovative way to start your degree while also continuing to develop your knowledge of English.

 - One visa covers the full length of the programme.